 2 Rules When Designing A Program

 There are two GENERAL rules that I like to follow when designing a workout routine.
 I say generally because these are not set rules and sometimes I will go outside of them, but I have found these to be a good rule of thumb to use with athletes and help them progress towards their goals as efficiently as possible without the risk of injury.

 1. Stay within a 10% change each week in total volume.

 2. Don’t progress more than 2-5% in intensity each week

-As for 10% changes in total volume, there has been extensive research that shows greater than 10% change significantly increases risk of injury.
-As for intensity I like to progress by 2-5% each week.
+As for 10% changes in total volume, there has been extensive research that shows greater than 10% change significantly increases the risk of injury.
+As for intensity, I like to progress by 2-5% each week.
 This range will get you the quickest results, while significantly reducing your risk for injury.
 The specific intensity chosen between 2-5% varies depending on a variety of factors such as training status, training goal for that particular block, and overall volume.
-For example a newer lifter or an experienced lifter at the beginning of a new training program can typically increase by upward of 5%, while later in the program the intensity is increased in smaller amounts.
+For example, a newer lifter or an experienced lifter at the beginning of a new training program can typically increase by upward of 5%, while later in the program the intensity is increased in smaller amounts.
 You also have to keep in mind your overall volume to make sure there are not too big of jumps in intensity that your volume significantly increases and you are staying under that 10% change, so as intensity increases, reps/sets will need to go down.